 The remaining three-story, approximately 161,000-square-foot (sf) office building and three-story, approximately 101,400 sf, 316-space parking garage in the southern portion of the Project Site would be demolished.
 With the Preferred Alternative, the existing circa 1820's farmhouse would not remain in its current location.
-Given the "significant loss of integrity, most notably the setting, design, feeling and association,"1 the Applicant would coordinate with the Town on whether further mitigation was appropriate for the farmhouse's removal or other community needs.
+Given the "significant loss of integrity, most notably the setting, design, feeling and association," the Applicant would coordinate with the Town on whether demolition or other options the Town or community may undertake for the farmhouse's relocation off-site were appropriate.